-I worked on the cattle and horses unloading dock on the swing shift, 4 to 12.
 I was born May 22, 1927 in Provo, Utah.
-My family were all Mormons and There were five of us, two older men in their fifties, and two in their middle I was raised in that faith.
-Two younger brothers were also born in Provo. twenties.
-And me, the kid.
-The two younger guys had just been released In 1933 one bed, some furniture, clothes in boxes and all of us were loaded from prison and that was all they talked about.
-To me their conversation into a flatbed truck and we moved to Lovell, Wyoming.
-This town was next sounded like you could steal what you wanted and IF you got caught, then to the Big Horn River and 12 miles south of Montana.
-My mother's family all you had to do a little easy time.
-Soon one of the guys told me that every lived there.
+My family were all Mormons and I was raised in that faith.
+Two younger brothers were also born in Provo.
+In 1933 one bed, some furniture, clothes in boxes and all of us were loaded into a flatbed truck and we moved to Lovell, Wyoming.
+This town was next to the Big Horn River and 12 miles south of Montana.
+My mother's family all lived there.
 Three brothers and two sisters.
-My father got a job as a carpenter. night after work he prowled hotels looking for unlocked doors and he My grandparents had a big firm a few miles north of town and they fed a lot needed a lookout.
-I agreed a little too fast, as it sounded exciting.
-Every of people during the Depression.
-We followed my father to Los Angeles, night after work we prowled the hotels and the money seemed great to me.
-California in 1937, where his brother got him a job in a movie studio as a We did this for two months.
-One night I had to work overtime unloading carpenter.
+My father got a job as a carpenter.
+My grandparents had a big firm a few miles north of town and they fed a lot of people during the Depression.
+We followed my father to Los Angeles, California in 1937, where his brother got him a job in a movie studio as a carpenter.
 I went to school, which was always easy for me.
-World War II hogs on the other side of the stockyard.
-The next night Don didn't show up started when I was 14 and by then, like most 14 year old kids, I thought I for work.
-A few nights later the police showed up looking for his partner. knew everything.
-One thing that I came to a certain conclusion is that a They seemed sure it was me and I had about 600 dollars in my pocket. lot of Mormons were hypocrites, and so were a lot of people who professed But I was working!
-They took me to the station.
-I did not cooperate with to be religious and live by the tenets of their church. them and soon convinced them that I was only 15 years old.
-They wanted to know where I wanted to go and in a few hours took me to the bus station In 1942, my parents divorced, and my mother, youngest brother Michael and I bought a ticket to Los Angeles.
-I have never been back.
+World War II started when I was 14 and by then, like most 14 year old kids, I thought I knew everything.
+One thing that I came to a certain conclusion is that a lot of Mormons were hypocrites, and so were a lot of people who professed to be religious and live by the tenets of their church.

-- who had been born in California and was only a year old, and I moved to
+In 1942, my parents divorced, and my mother, youngest brother Michael - who had been born in California and was only a year old, and I moved to